Lowlands (festival): 1993–1997: Revival and growth

 In 1996 Lowlands becomes a big 'crossover' festival, showcasing many different types of genres like pop, rock, grunge, dance, house, hiphop and a lot in between.
-Side programming consisting of film and cabaret also expands.
+Side programming consisting of film and cabaret also expanded.
 The festival grows to 31,000 visitors and the price of a ticket doubled since 1993 to 140 guilders (about 63,50 euros).
-There are more than 100 acts and 6 tents.
-Two new tents are introduced: Foxtrot and Golf.
-More different types of food is introduced, something which distinguishes Lowlands from other festivals.
+There were more than 100 acts and 6 tents.
+Two new tents were introduced: Foxtrot and Golf.
+More different types of food were introduced, something which distinguishes Lowlands from other festivals.
 Instead of only fries and burgers, people can choose from Mexican, Spanish, Italian and Surinam cuisine, and even a separate stand for vegetarians.
-Sunday evening a few visitors pull over a few containers with squeezed oranges behind a juice stall, which start a big, meanwhile iconic, fight with orange peels.
+Sunday evening a few visitors pulled over a few containers with squeezed oranges behind a juice stall, which started a big, meanwhile iconic, fight with orange peels.

 In 1997 gabber is very popular and Lowlands decided to make place for Dj Dano, however, he quickly got beer thrown at him and stopped his performance in the Alpha early.
 It showed visitors of Lowlands drew a line in terms of the variety of music genres.
 Punkband Pennywise stops its performance after 20 minutes because a crowdsurfing girl falls and gets angry at the security shouting "Why didn’t you catch that girl?
 I saw her breaking her arm, you damned motherfucker." after which security leaves and fans climb on stage in anarchy.
 The 1997 edition received 40,000 visitors, paying 145 guilders.
 In five years time, the festival grew in fivefold and is almost as big as older Pinkpop.
 Infrastructure can't keep up and people complain it's too crowded.
 However people and newspapers still praised the festival.
 Life of Agony released a CD of their unplugged set from the Lowlands Festival in 1997, entitled Unplugged at the Lowlands Festival '97.